AintJierie/GitVault/README.md

 - **Branch Support**: Switch branches on the fly and track stats/README for specific branches.

 ### 🛠️ Developer Tools
-- **Issue Tracker**: View and manage open issues directly in Obsidian.
+- **Issue Tracker**: View and manage open issues directly in your vault.
 - **Pull Request Viewer**: Browse PRs, view commit history, and inspect file diffs in a large, responsive modal.
 - **View Commits**: Scroll through the commit history of your current branch and see exactly what changed.
 - **Compare Repositories**: Side-by-side comparison of two repositories ("Battle Mode").